 Empowering students to take ownership of their community and improve their student experience will shape a student body of highly engaged individuals through a positive, proactive approach, and encourage others to speak out about their experiences as they can see they are being listened to.

-Through The Student Voice, students can anonymously share information about issues in your school, aswell as in your community, for example: locations where children feel unsafe, reporting locations and incidents of knife crime, phone theft, drug dealing, and physical assaults.
-This system gives children the courage and ability to safely report safeguarding issues that concern them.
+Giving young people a brave space to confidentially or anonymously share information about issues in the school and local community will empower young voices to come forward, tackle peer on peer issues and develop safer communities for our young people.
+For example, locations where children feel unsafe, reporting locations and incidents of knife crime, phone theft, drug dealing, and physical assaults.
+This gives young people the courage and ability to safely report safeguarding issues that concern them.

 How MATs can work effectively together and with local authorities, and what that means for the future

 Gathering vital reports on hotspot areas, times of day these incidents are occurring, and what age or year groups are experiencing this, means schools and local authorities can work more effectively together to intercept and prevent crime in the area.